DasHomi/preventer/README.md

 # Preventer

-Preventer is a collection of **over thirty** modules who prevent you from doing certain actions (e.g. accidentally breaking budding amethyst or stripping logs).
+Preventer is a collection of **over forty** modules who prevent you from doing certain actions (e.g. accidentally breaking budding amethyst or stripping logs).
 Each module can be enabled or disabled individually in game via a config screen (press `I`) or all modules can be temporarily disabled with the _Override Key_ (hold `R`) .

-## Modules (in version 1.20.x 1.0.5)
+## Modules (Preventer 1.1.0)
 <details open>
 <summary><b> Interactions </b></summary>